mesmith027/Insight_python_project/README.md

   - **Isaac_ws_test.ipynb:** Isaac Chung's web-scraping test of auto trader that can be used as an example
   - **JSON_to_CSV_test.ipynb:** Test Jupyter notebook that looks at importing a json file and turning it into a csv file
   - **regressor_accuracy_graphs_working.ipynb:** file that graphs the test accuracy of the trained ML models (currently random forest regressor) and graph the predicted and actual values for the points score of the wine
-  - **TDIDF_example.ipynb:** example fle of how to use TFIDF to implement in future versions of the scripts and ML portion of the code
+  - **TDIDF_example.ipynb:** example file of how to use TFIDF to implement in future versions of the scripts and ML portion of the code

 - **data**
   - holds the possible datasets that I may use for the final project